 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Although everyone speaks English, French and Tahitian are the official languages, although in the outer islands, like the Marquesas, you’ll find local dialects.
+Although everyone speaks English, French and Tahitian are the official languages, although in the outer islands of French Polynesia, like the Marquesas, you’ll find local dialects.

 There is one road that travels around Tahiti Nui, the Monoï Road.
 It’s about 70 miles in circumference, so we had plenty of time to make it all the way around.

-we stopped at a small water feature that had many, many cairns, which actually looked like sculptures.
+We stopped at a small water feature that had many, many cairns, which actually looked like sculptures.
 They were very carefully balanced I was certain they must have had bars or glue or something but no. We walked along the side and all the way in the back I noticed some small eels in the water.
 As we walked back towards the car, one of the locals who was swimming shouted for our attention.
 We looked at him as he stood up, cradling a giant eel in his arms!
-The eel slide around and slipped through his arms several times, but the man was always able to find him and pick him up again.
+The eel slid around and slipped through his arms several times, but the man was always able to find him and pick him up again.
 It was wild!

 Back on Starry Horizons we all showered and changed, and headed out to dinner at Les Roulettes, a gathering of food trucks in a local square.
 The trucks all set out tables, chairs, and umbrellas, so the rain wasn’t a problem.
 It’s actually very cute, you sit at the tables as if you are at a restaurant and they take your order.
 David had Chow Mein, I had poisson cru (can’t seem to get enough of it) and Liz and Brandon had a Mahi Mahi sandwich.
 Dessert?
 Crepes!

-The next morning I went for a run, and ran west and found the excercise park of Papeete along the waterfront.
+The next morning I went for a run, and ran west and found the exercise park of Papeete along the waterfront.
 It is lovely, and a lot of people (mostly people who look like locals) are out running.
-Next, I met Liz and Brandon at the market.
+Next, I met Liz and Brandon in the market.
 We bought some fruit (star fruit and papaya), tomatoes, dried smoked bananas, fresh coconut milk, and I even found cilantro!
 I also bought a necklace for myself, which I never do, but I so thoroughly enjoy the manta rays we have seen I wanted to commemorate it.

 We enjoyed their attention until they lost interest in us and then we pulled out our secret weapon: canned sardines.
 Liz and Brandon opted to get in the dinghy and feed them from above while David and I fed in the water.
 The stingrays loved it!
 They slide up your body, putting their mouths near you.
 I didn’t let their mouths get close to my hands, I just let the food go in the water and the stingrays sucked it up.
 They don’t mind being handled; I gently touched them along their wings and even ran my hand between their eyes.